 - 1. An Itinerant Maintenance Provider shall not generally be required to lease space on the Airport but must enter into an Agreement with the County. - 2.
-If the Itinerant Maintenance Provider provides aircraft maintenance, it shall hold the appropriate FAA certificates for the maintenance it intends to perform, including but not limited to (a) a current aircraft mechanic certificate, with both the airframe and powerplant ratings, or (b) a current inspection authorization, all issued by the FAA pursuant to 14 C.F.R.
-Part 65. - 3.
+If the Itinerant Maintenance Provider provides aircraft maintenance, it shall hold the appropriate FAA certificates for the maintenance it intends to perform, including but not limited to (a) a current aircraft mechanic certificate, with both the airframe and powerplant ratings, or (b) a current inspection authorization. - 3.
 An Itinerant Maintenance Provider shall conduct all work in a safe and reasonable manner.

-- 4. An Itinerant Maintenance Provider may only provide aircraft maintenance services on the Airport at the request of an aircraft owner or operator and only to the extent permitted inby the aircraft owner's or operator's hangar lease or in the location where the work is lawfully performed. - 5.
+- 4. An Itinerant Maintenance Provider may only provide aircraft maintenance services on the Airport at the request of an aircraft owner or operator.
+An Itinerant Maintenance Provider may only conduct work on an aircraft in a location on the Airport, such as a hangar or tie-down space, where the aircraft's owner or operator holds a lease or has otherwise paid for the right to park that aircraft in conformance with the Rules and Regulations.
+Notwithstanding the foregoing, an Itinerant Maintenance Provider may not use any Airport tenant's leasehold to regularly work on aircraft other than those owned or operated by that tenant, except in accordance with Section V.H of these Minimum Standards. - 5.
 An Itinerant Maintenance Provider shall provide sufficient equipment and supplies to allow for the safe and expeditious accomplishment of the service it has entered onto the Airport to perform.
-However, an Itinerant Maintenance Provider shall not store any of its equipment, tools, supplies, or any other material utilized in the performance of its Commercial Aeronautical Activities on the Airport, including within any tenant's leased premises. - 6.
-An Itinerant Maintenance Provider shall only provide Commercial Aeronautical Activities to an Airport tenant in such tenant's exclusively leased hangar.
-Notwithstanding the foregoing, an Itinerant Maintenance Provider may perform minor maintenance in a common-use hangar (i.e., a hangar to which no single tenant has exclusive control and in which multiple tenants may store their aircraft; also known as a "community hangar") or other areas if the Airports Director determines, in his or her sole reasonable discretion, that the Itinerant Maintenance Provider can safely and lawfully complete such maintenance in a short period of time and without causing disruption to any other Airport tenant or to the safe and efficient use of such hangar.
-In no event may an Itinerant Maintenance Provider perform annual inspections or heavy maintenance in a common-use hangar. - 7.
+However, an Itinerant Maintenance Provider shall not store any of its equipment, tools, supplies, or any other material utilized in the performance of its Commercial Aeronautical Activities on the Airport, including within any tenant's leased premises except as may be necessary to complete ongoing work in a safe and workmanlike manner. - 6.
 The County shall have sole reasonable discretion to determine whether to enter into an Agreement to permit a given Itinerant Maintenance Provider to provide Commercial Aeronautical Activities on the Airport.
-In addition to requiring the Itinerant Maintenance Provider to comply with all applicable provisions of these Minimum Standards, factors that the County may consider in deciding whether to grant the Itinerant Maintenance Provider an Agreement may include, but need not be limited to: (a) whether the Airport has sufficient capacity to support the Itinerant Maintenance Provider's safe, efficient, and not-disruptive performance of its Commercial Aeronautical Activities, (b) whether the Itinerant Maintenance Provider has previously provided its maintenance services to the operator of an Airport-based aircraft prior to the effective date of these Minimum Standards; (c) whether the Itinerant Maintenance Provider would be providing its aircraft-maintenance services under warranty as an authorized warranty service provider; and (d) whether the Itinerant Maintenance Provider's services are necessary to provide adequate emergency or urgent maintenance to an aircraft on the Airport. - 8.
+In addition to requiring the Itinerant Maintenance Provider to comply with all applicable provisions of these Minimum Standards, factors that the County may consider in deciding whether to grant the Itinerant Maintenance Provider an Agreement may include, but need not be limited to: (a) whether the Airport has sufficient capacity to support the Itinerant Maintenance Provider's safe, efficient, and not-disruptive performance of its Commercial Aeronautical Activities, (b) whether the Itinerant Maintenance Provider has previously provided its maintenance services to the operator of an Airport-based aircraft prior to the effective date of these Minimum Standards; (c) whether the Itinerant Maintenance Provider would be providing its aircraft-maintenance services under warranty as an authorized warranty service provider; and (d) whether the Itinerant Maintenance Provider's services are necessary to provide adequate emergency or urgent maintenance to an aircraft on the Airport. - 7.
 Except as explicitly provided by this Section VII.O or another provision of these Minimum Standards, an Itinerant Maintenance Provider shall comply with all of the requirements of Article V and all other applicable provisions of these Minimum Standards, including but not limited to all applicable insurance requirements of these Minimum Standards.
 Nothing in this Section VII.O exempts an Itinerant Maintenance Provider from complying with the Rules and Regulations and all applicable federal, state, and local laws, regulations, and other legal authorities.